battle-tactics-strategies

 Training and Philosophy of the Ninja

-Ninja training began at a young age, often within family compounds, and covered a wide range of disciplines.
-Physical conditioning included climbing, swimming, and running to ensure agility and endurance.
-Mental training emphasized patience, observation, and the ability to remain calm under pressure.
-The philosophy of ninjutsu, codified in scrolls like the Bansenshukai (1654) and Shoninki (1681), stressed adaptability and the principle that "the ninja's art is to win without fighting."
-Unlike samurai who sought glory, ninjas prioritized mission success over personal honor, using any means necessary—from bribery to poison—to achieve their goals.
+The philosophy of ninjutsu, codified in scrolls like the Bansenshukai (1654) and the Shoninki (1681), stressed adaptability and the principle that "the ninja's art is to win without fighting."
+Unlike samurai who sought glory and personal honor in combat, ninjas prioritized mission success above all else, using any means necessary—from bribery to poison to psychological manipulation—to achieve their objectives.
 This pragmatic approach made them invaluable assets in the complex power struggles of feudal Japan.
+The ninja's code emphasized results over methods, a philosophy that would later influence modern special operations doctrines around the world.

 Core Ninja Tactics in Warfare